Invitations for the 2019 induction have just been distributed -watch your email!

 - A major program which exceeds the minimum requirements in that discipline;

-- Course work in more than one foreign language or work beyond the minimum general education requirement in a single language;
+- Course work in more than one world language or work beyond the minimum general education requirement in a single language;

 - The stronger introductory sequence where two or more sequences are offered, as in physics, chemistry, or mathematics;